Interestings for Iterators Vol I, #1

 Thanks for reading!
 And thanks to Nat Bennett for the inspiration.
 Let me know what you think about this (see my about page).

-This article is tagged with agile, xp, interesting, and links.
+This article is part of the series Interestings for Iterators and is tagged with agile, xp, interesting, links, and i4i newsletter.